BrandonCorey/LS_170_notes/layer_4.md

 ![image](https://user-images.githubusercontent.com/93304067/219556056-0c4b516b-80b9-4cbe-a37f-20a8675d9606.png)

 ## Transmission Control prototcol (TCP) ##
-A protocol of the transfer layer that provides reliable data transfer
+A **connection oriented** protocol of the transfer layer that provides reliable data transfer
 - The TCP recovers from data this damaged, lost, duplicated, or delivered out of order
 - Provides reliable network communication on top of unreliable lower layers
 - Hides the complexity of reliable network communication from the applicaion layer (the layer above transfer)
 - Also provides encapsulation and multiplexing through use of TCP segments (the PDU)
+  - The _multiplexing_ is provided by the header fields _source port_ and _destination port_ as they allow different data for different services to be streamed through one channel and then demultiplexed when needed to arrive at the correct socket

 ### TCP segments ###